-Because the system is modular, it combines the advantages of lower entry-level cost with global scalability in processors, memory, InfiniBand connectivity and I/O. You can install and operate the Altix ICE 8200 series system in your lab or server room.
+Because the system is modular, it combines the advantages of lower entry-level cost with global scalability in processors, memory, InfiniBand connectivity and I/O. You can install and operate the Altix ICE 8200 series system in your lab, or server room.
 Each 42U SGI rack holds from one to four 10U-high individual rack units (IRUs) that support up to sixteen compute/memory cluster sub modules known as "blades."
 These blades are single printed circuit boards (PCBs) with ASICS, processors, memory components and I/O chip sets mounted on a mechanical carrier.
 The blades slide directly in and out of the IRU enclosures.
-Every compute blade contains at least two dual-inline memory modules (DIMM) memory units.
+Every compute blade contains at least two dual-inline memory module (DIMM) memory units.

-Each blade supports two processor sockets that can have two or 4 processor cores.
+Each blade supports two processor sockets that can have 2 or 4 processor cores.
+Note that optional IP95 blades use only 4-processor cores.
 A maximum system size of 64 compute/memory blades (512 cores) per rack is supported at the time this document was published.
 Optional chilled water cooling may be required for large processor count rack systems.
 Customers wishing to emphasize memory capacity over processor count can either choose blades configured with only one processor installed per blade, or use double-wide compute blades that house up to 16 DIMMs.
 Contact your SGI sales or service representative for the most current information on these topics.